 The OCC checks begin by validating the transaction's reads.
-The condition e.wts > r.wts checks that the read has read the latest committed version.
-The condition ts > MIN(e.writers) checks that even if all pending transactions were to commit, the read would still have read the latest committed version as of ts.
+The condition r.version < e.version checks that the read has read the latest committed version.
+The condition $ts > MIN_TS(writers[r.key])$ checks that even if all pending transactions were to commit, the read would still have read the latest committed version as of ts.
 If either of these conditions does not hold, the transaction is aborted.
-Otherwise, the transaction's timestamp is added to readers.
+Otherwise, the transaction's timestamp is added to readers[r.key].

 The replica core then validates the transaction's writes.
-The conditions ts < e.rts and ts < MAX(e.readers) check that a write will not interpose itself between a pending read or committed read and the version read by that read.
+The condition ts < e.version checks that the write has not been superseded by a more recent write.
+The condition $ts < MAX_TS(readers[w.key])$ checks that a write will not interpose itself between a pending read and the version read by that read.
 Again, if either condition does not hold, the transaction is aborted.
-Otherwise, the transaction's timestamp is added to writers.
+Otherwise, the transaction's timestamp is added to writers[w.key].